lsst-dm/dmtn-020/index.rst

 Variance Narratives
 -------------------

+.. caution:: Confirm exact thresholds with Kevin.

+   There's some talk of a 10% threshold, but I believe (per input from Jacek) that it's not currently enforced.
+Waiting for Kevin to respond to enquiry.

 Every month, the :term:`eCAM` tool is updated from PMCS to reflect the latest earned value status.
 If either schedule or cost variance (SV or CV) is more than -$100k, you will be required to provide a “narrative”.
 This is divided